clearmatics/zeth/pyClient/README.md

 - access secret and public data for the current user

-Since the primary and auxiliary inputs are generally very long, it is difficult to pass as arguments to the zeth commands.
-Such data is stored in files with detault file names which can be overridden on the zeth commands.
+Since the primary and auxiliary inputs are generally very long, it is difficult to pass them as arguments to the zeth commands.
+Thus, such data is stored in files with detault file names which can be overridden on the zeth commands.

 The set of files required by zeth for a single user is described below.
 We recommend creating a directory for each user, containing these files.
 In this